ICC judges issue arrest warrant for Putin over war crimes in Ukraine | Law-Order

 ICC judges issue arrest warrant for Putin over war crimes in Ukraine

-The International Criminal Court (ICC) issued an arrest warrant on Friday against Russian President Vladimir Putin, accusing him of being responsible for the war crime of illegal deportation of children from Ukraine.
+The International Criminal Court (ICC) issued an arrest warrant on Friday against Russian President Vladimir Putin, accusing him of the war crime of illegal deportation of at least 100 children from Ukraine.

 While it is unlikely that Putin will end up in court any time soon, the warrant means that he could be arrested and sent to The Hague if travelling to any ICC member states.
 Kremlin spokesman Dmitry Peskov said Russia found the very questions raised by the ICC "outrageous and unacceptable".

 Asked if Putin now feared travelling to countries that recognised the ICC, Peskov said: "I have nothing to add on this subject.
 That's all we want to say."
-Russian foreign ministry spokeswoman Maria Zakharova said on her Telegram channel that the arrest warrants had "no meaning for our country" as it is not a party to the Rome Statute, the treaty underpinning the world's permanent war crimes tribunal.
+Stephen Rapp, U.S. Ambassador-at-Large for War Crimes Issues under former president Barack Obama, said: "This makes Putin a pariah.
+If he travels he risks arrest.
+This never goes away.
+Russia cannot gain relief from sanctions without compliance with the warrants."

+Putin is the third serving president to be the target of an ICC arrest warrant, after Sudan's Omar al-Bashir and Libya's Muammar Gaddafi.
+Reuters reported earlier this week that the court was expected to issue warrants.

 DEPORTATION OF CHILDREN In its first warrant for Ukraine, the ICC called for Putin's arrest on suspicion of unlawful deportation of children and unlawful transfer of people from the territory of Ukraine to the Russian Federation.

 "The crimes were allegedly committed in Ukrainian occupied territory at least from 24 February 2022.
 There are reasonable grounds to believe that Mr Putin bears individual criminal responsibility for the aforementioned crimes," it said.
-Putin is the third serving president to be the target of an ICC arrest warrant, after Sudan's Omar al-Bashir and Libya's Muammar Gaddafi.
+Ukraine's top prosecutor, Andriy Kostin, hailed the ICC move as a "a historic decision for Ukraine and the entire international law system".

+European Union foreign policy chief Josep Borrell said it was just the start of "holding Russia accountable for its crimes and atrocities in Ukraine".
+Some Russians saw the hand of the United States in the ICC decision.

+"Yankees, hands off Putin!" wrote parliament speaker Vyacheslav Volodin, a close ally of the president, on Telegram, saying the move was evidence of Western "hysteria".
+"We regard any attacks on the President of the Russian Federation as aggression against our country," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)